What is Human Capital?

-The three are considered essential human capital since no individual can be separated with his or her values, skills, health or knowledge, like physical and financial assets can be separated.
+The three are considered essential since no individual can be separated with his or her values, skills, health or knowledge, like physical and financial assets can be separated.

-- Creativity-human capital is directly affected by the innovation of the labor.
+- Creativity – It is directly affected by the innovation of the labor.
 For example in the technology industry, a company that has innovative labor faces low competition in the market.

-- Personality- the personality of the employees controls the human capital of any organization or nation.
-For example, self-driven and hardworking labor increases the productivity, while lazy and personality with bad habits lowers the productivity and human capital.
+- Personality – The personality of the employees controls the human capital of any organization or nation.
+For example, self-driven and hardworking labor increases the productivity, while lazy and personality with bad habits lowers the productivity.

 Can human capital be measured?

 Human capital can either be reported as either increasing or decreasing.
-A decrease in the human capital shows an increase in unemployment and a decrease in wages, while an increase in human capital is an indication of a decrease in unemployment and an increase in wages.
+A decrease in human capital shows an increase in unemployment and a decrease in wages, while an increase is an indication of a decrease in unemployment and an increase in wages.